 “I’ll close this out for now so we do not keep bothering you.
 If you still need help with the roof, reply here and we can reopen it.”

-The rule is simple: follow up until the conversation has a clear next step.
+Follow up until the conversation has a clear next step.

 New estimate request vs. post-estimate follow-up